kylemellander/ember-service-worker-cache-fallback/README.md

 # Ember Service Worker Cache Fallback

-_An Ember Service Worker plugin that resorts to a cached fallback version when the network request fails_
+_An Ember Service Worker plugin that caches jsonapi requests and makes sure that they are current in the background_

 ## Installation

 ```
-ember install ember-service-worker-cache-fallback
+ember install ember-service-worker-smart-jsonapi-caching
 ```

 ## Configuration